swiftlang/swift-evolution/proposals/nnnn-box.md

 ## Implications on adoption

-`UniqueBox` is a new type within the standard library, so adopters must use at least the version of Swift that introduced this type.
+`Unique` is a new type within the standard library, so adopters must use at least the version of Swift that introduced this type.

 ## Alternatives considered